Guide to the UK’s most iconic trees and woodlands, from amazing oaks to stand-out sycamores.

-Trees come in many different varieties, shapes and sizes, but there are some among the many that especially stand out.
-Whether it’s because they’ve got an impressive historical connection or because their appearance makes an impression instead, these trees and woodland areas are certainly worth a visit.
+Trees come in many different varieties, shapes and sizes, but there are some that have become so iconic that we know them by name.
+Whether it’s because they’ve got an impressive historical connection or because of their striking form, our list of trees and woodland areas are certainly worth a visit.

 The Major Oak – Sherwood Forest, Nottinghamshire